JonLatane/jonline/README.md

 # Jonline
 Jonline is an open-source, small-scale (<1M users) social network capable of "federating" with other Jonline instances/communities.
-It's a network of, and a protocol for, social networks.
+Two demo instances are up at [jonline.io](https://jonline.io) and [getj.online](https://getj.online).
+(Try adding one instance to your interface on the other via the "Add Account/Server" screen!)
+Jonline is a network of, and a protocol for, social networks.
 Use cases include:

 * Neighborhoods, communities, or cities
 * (Ex-)Coworkers wanting a private channel to chat